Why is my patio erosion

 Landscaping

-The answer to 'why is my patio erosion' is that patio erosion is a common issue caused by factors like water runoff, soil type, and weather.
-Symptoms include uneven surfaces, exposed soil, and drainage problems.
-Solutions can involve improving drainage, adding gravel or pavers, and stabilizing the soil with plants or retaining walls.
+The answer to 'why is my patio erosion' is that patio erosion is a common issue caused by water runoff, soil instability, or improper patio installation.
+Symptoms include uneven surfaces, cracks, and loose pavers or stones.
+Solutions can range from simple DIY fixes to more extensive professional landscaping work.

 Step-by-Step Guide